-Hello parents and children and welcome to 6M’s webpage.
+Hello and welcome to Class 6M’s homepage

 Reading and Planners

 We will spend some time at the end of each week reflecting on what you have achieved and setting a new target for the following week.
-Planners are to be signed for every Monday.
+Planners are to be signed by parents/carers for every Monday.

 Parents/carers – In order to develop your child’s understanding of their reading, it is advised that children are asked questions about their book.
 In the back of their planners is a list of questions that you can ask your child in order to help develop their comprehension skills.
 If you require any further questions, please don’t hesitate to ask.

 Year 6 children will have a Maths homework task set every week on a Thursday and due in on the following Monday.
 Spellings and spelling homework will be handed out on a Monday and will be tested/collected on Thursdays.
 Occasionally, children may be asked to complete a short activity relating to topic work or research a particular subject at home.
 SPAG.com English homework tasks are set weekly for children.
 Their login details are recorded in their planners.